aggregat4/dendriform/JOURNAL.md

 ## 2020-03-04

 Due to the refactoring of the dialogs I've drifted to a different design for the tree actions.
 This does not feel wrong, but not sure it is final.
 I will have to refactor all the actions in the tree-actionregistry and then we'll see.

+## 2020-03-11

+The actions look good like this, more contained.

+Upgraded to rollup2 and I removed my manual css copying phase and replaced that with the rollup `copy` plugin.
+Together with the built-in watch mode for rollup (using `chokidar`) I can also remove the npm-watch dependency and let rollup do that.
+Won't work for css though?

+It doesn't work for css.
+It's strange, the rollup watch mode can be configured with a glob pattern on what files to watch but for some reason it only takes into account ts and js files.
+Does it only consider files it is bundling and that match the glob?